Skip to content

 Tools

 The agent can read files, edit code, run shell commands, fetch URLs, and more.
 When a tool requires permission, a confirm dialog appears showing what the tool wants to do.
 You can approve once, for the session, or for the workspace.
+Session and workspace approvals save you from repeatedly confirming the same safe operation, for example, allowing every git status call in a repo you trust.
 Press Tab to attach an optional message to your approval.

 See Tools Reference for the full list and Permissions for details on approval scopes.